-Growing Bomarea from seed is not difficult as they have simple needs but a little preparation before the initial planting of the seed is sometimes recommended to yield the best results although the preparation is normally only needed for seeds that have been stored for longer periods.
+Growing Bomarea from seed is not difficult as they have simple needs.
+Still, a little preparation before the initial planting of the seed is sometimes recommended to yield the best results.
+However, the preparation is normally only needed for seeds that have been stored for longer periods.

-To propagate seeds successfully it is best to sow them in a well draining soil (50/50 mix of cactus compost and perlite will be fine) as soon as they are ripe or as fresh as possible in a propagator or warm greenhouse with temperature regulated at around 68 to 77 degrees Fahrenheit (20 to 25 degrees Celsius).
-Planted this way the seeds can germinate in as little as 2 weeks but they can be a little erratic so don't be despondent if they don't all sprout at the same time as some can take longer.
+To propagate seeds successfully it is best to sow them in a well-draining soil (50/50 mix of cactus compost and perlite will be fine) as soon as they are ripe or as fresh as possible in a propagator or warm greenhouse with temperature regulated at around 68 to 77 °F (20 to 25 °C).
+Planted this way, the seeds can germinate in as little as two weeks, but they can be a bit erratic, so don't be despondent if they don't all sprout at the same time as some can take longer.

-If you are planting stored seeds then stratify for around 3 weeks at 68 degrees Fahrenheit (20 degrees Celsius) then 3 weeks at 41 degrees Fahrenheit (5 degrees Celsius) as this will trick the seed into thinking that winter has passed and it is time to start growing.
+If you are planting stored seeds, then stratify for around three weeks at 68 °F (20 °C) then three weeks at 41 °F (5 °C) as this will trick the seed into thinking that winter has passed and it is time to start growing.
 Seeds that go through stratification may take up to 2 months to germinate.

-Once your seedling has several true leaves and are big enough to handle you should carefully prick out your new plants and place them into individual pots.
-Once they mature over the next few months you can then pot them on again into a large planter or container or even into your garden soil in warmer and milder climates.
+Once your seedlings have several true leaves and are big enough to handle, you should carefully pick out your new plants and place them into individual pots.
+Once they mature over the next few months, you can then pot them on again into a large planter or container or even into your garden soil in warmer and milder climates.

 Growing Conditions and General Care

-To see Bomarea at their best they need a warm position with lots of sunlight (although can be grown under artificial lights).
-They are quite tough and the plants can survive milder areas if grown outside with roots that will survive to around 32 degrees Fahrenheit (0 degrees Celsius) if a thick layer of mulch is provided but the plant may die back in prolonged cold periods but will recover by spring time when new growth emerges.
+To see Bomarea at their best, they need a warm position with lots of sunlight (although they can be grown under artificial lights).
+They are quite tough, and the plants can survive milder areas if grown outside with roots that will survive to around 32 °F (0 °C) if a thick layer of mulch is provided.
+Still, the plant may die back in prolonged cold periods but will recover by springtime when new growth emerges.